MicrosoftLearning/mslearn-ai-studio/Instructions/02a-AI-foundry-sdk.md

     **<font color="red">Ensure you've switched to the classic version of the cloud shell before continuing.</font>**

-1. In the PowerShell pane, enter the following commands to clone the GitHub repo for this exercise:
+1. In the PowerShell pane, enter the following commands to clone the GitHub repo containing the code files for this exercise:

     ```
     rm -r mslearn-ai-foundry -f